NikKowPHP/lessay-subscribe/app_documentation.md

        - Accent characteristics
        - Pronunciation accuracy
    - **Content & Adaptive Lesson Generation:**
-     Fine-tuned language models generate the fixed, sequential lessons.
+     Fine-tuned language models generate the fixed, sequential lessons following the Natulang approach.
 Offline analysis feedback guides adaptive learning by influencing subsequent lesson content.
    - **Progress Tracking & Adaptive Feedback:**
      Updates the user's progress profile and refines future lessons based on the results of offline recording analysis.

 ---

-This high-level documentation now clearly explains that each lesson follows a fixed structure (e.g., using a prompt and its model answer such as "How do you say: 'I would like to order?'" followed by "I would like to order a croissant"), and that while real-time AI is not invoked during the lesson, user recordings are used offline for adaptive learning.
+This high-level documentation now clearly explains that each lesson will:
+- Follow a fixed, sequential structure identical to the Natulang app.
+- Use a JSON-defined flow incorporating prompts, user responses, vocabulary introductions, and model answers.
+- Leverage offline AI analysis of voice recordings to support adaptive learning for future sessions.
+- **Enforce exact matching for user responses, ensuring that the spoken input is exactly what is expected, without any deviations.**

-*For additional details (e.g., API specifications, data privacy/security considerations, or enhanced progress tracking strategies), feel free to request further sections.*
+*For additional details (e.g., API specifications, data privacy/security considerations, or enhanced progress tracking strategies), please refer to subsequent documentation sections as needed.*